TheMatjaz/matjaz.it/content/post/2014-05-19-diy-standing-desk-for-8-euro.md

 >}}

 Cut some pieces of plywood and scratch them with the sandpaper so they can hardly fit the inner part of the legs.
-Use a lot of vinilic glue and of course let it dry for a few hours.
+Use a lot of vinyl glue and of course let it dry for a few hours.

 {{< figure
     src="/images/standing-desk/thumbnails/Leg_fill.jpg"